What? My user page was wiped clean? Oh dear, I don't want to have to write all of that again!

 - In Legend, it is possible to push a crate ahead of you through such obstacles, so you are safely inbetween the two smashing walls that have been stopped by the crate.

-- Artistic License - Biology: As mentioned above, Misplaced Wildlife and Everything Trying to Kill You abound in most of the games.
+- You Fail Biology Forever: As mentioned above, Misplaced Wildlife and Everything Trying to Kill You abound in most of the games.
 And Cradle of Life throws in a roaring shark for good measure.

 Thanks a ton for looking!